isuparnopal/RF_respiration_monitoring/README.md

 ## Individual Contributions

-- Suparno Pal: Signal processing block development, algorithm and pipeline development, experimental results, presentation and demo
+- Suparno Pal: signal processing block development in Simulink, algorithm and pipeline development, experimental results, presentation and demo
-- Stephen Bauer: Radio setup and debugging the software to make radios operational, temporal peak detection, main author of the midterm report, applications and future direction, experimental results
+- Stephen Bauer: radio setup and debugging the software to make radios operational, temporal peak detection, main author of the midterm report, applications and future direction, experimental results
 - Chandan Kumar: set up the radios and aided in the software set up, VMD algorithm review and comparison, presentation and recording, experimental results

 ## References